phanhoangminh99/Clustering/README.md

-# Clustering Project
+<h1> Clustering Project

-## I. Introduce Dataset
+# Introduce Dataset

 Dataset show average life expectancy of countries and relate variables(2020):

 ![image](https://user-images.githubusercontent.com/110837675/202417099-cd649697-1fdb-431f-85fe-ca947791a05b.png)

-With this dataset, I will Subgroups of countries by GDP per capital.
+With this dataset, I will categorize countries into subgroups based on their GDP per capita.

-## II.
-Data Processing And Visualization
+# Data Processing And Visualization

-   #### A. Data Processing
+### 1. Data Processing

   Check columns to see if any have NAN values?
 ```php